Gaudi Barcelona Tickets

 From

-Antoni Gaudi i Cornet(1852 - 1926)
+Antoni Gaudi i Cornet (1852 - 1926)

 Casa Vicens (Ticket Options)

-One of Gaudi's first major commissions was Casa Vicens in the Gràcia neighbourhood of Barcelona.
+One of his first major commissions, Casa Vicens is in the Gràcia neighbourhood of Barcelona.
 Built between 1883 and 1885 for a stock and currency broker called Manel Vicens i Montaner, who asked Gaudi to design and create a summer house for him and his family.
+Gaudi took his inspiration from multiple sources for Casa Vicens, which can be seen in its design which includes elements of Catalan architecture, Islamic art as well as Japanese design.

-El Capricho (Ticket Options)
+Gaudi's El Capricho (Ticket Options)

 Sagrada Familia (Ticket Options)

 Gaudi's vision was that he wanted to build the church incorporating the three stages of Jesus' life, the nativity, the passion and the glory, and with it, to use his style of including nature in the design.
-He would include elements in the architecture with stained glass and other design elements to tell the story through time, including other biblical events.
+He would include elements in the architecture with stained glass and other elements to tell the story of time, including biblical events.
+He new the project was going to go beyond his lifetime so its suggested that he concentrated on the external part of the church as he feared that the project could end after his death if the outside wasn't at a certain stage.

 Palau Güell (Ticket Options)